codehaus/jbehave/sandbox/jbehave-web/examples/trader-web/README.txt

-To run:
+To deploy:

-- Using Maven
+- Using Maven with embedded Jetty

 mvn jetty:run-war

-- Using a webapp container (e.g. Jetty, Tomcat, etc ...)
+- Using Maven with a webapp container (e.g. Jetty, Tomcat, etc ...)

+mvn clean install
 Copy target/jbehave-trader.war to container deploy dir and start container.

-If prefer not using Maven to build the war, then you can use the snapshot deployed on
+- If prefer not using Maven to build the war, then you can use the snapshot deployed on

 http://snapshots.repository.codehaus.org/org/jbehave/web/jbehave-trader-webapp/2.0-SNAPSHOT/

+To use:

 Open webapp page at

 http://localhost:8080/jbehave-trader (assuming normal port conventions)

-Click on Scenario Runner link in navigation menu.
+Click on Run Scenario link in navigation menu.

 Input textual scenario in textarea and click on Run Scenario link.